After acceptance into the MA in Applied Anthropology program, the following requirements must be met for eligibility to graduate with the MA degree:

 - Each semester students are expected to maintain a minimum 3.0 GPA to remain in the program.
 All classes must be passed with a B- or better to count towards the degree.

 - Students are required to maintain professional conduct and abide by ethical standards, in all aspects of and activities related to the program, in anthropological research and activities, and in all situations where they represent the program and discipline.

-- Students are also expected to have or gain sufficient knowledge in their focus area to complete a quality thesis and become prepared to pursue a career or further graduate research in that area — in some cases, this may require additional advisor-approved/requested elective courses, training, time spent on-campus, access to materials/resources off campus, demonstration of skills mastery to advisor/thesis committee, or other requirements.
+- Students are also expected to have or gain sufficient knowledge in their focus area to complete a quality thesis and become prepared to pursue a career or further graduate research in that area.
+In some cases, this may require additional advisor-approved/requested elective courses, training, time spent on-campus, access to materials/resources off campus, demonstration of skills mastery to advisor/thesis committee, or other requirements.

 - Prior to graduation, application for advancement to candidacy must be completed and on file with Graduate Studies.

 - The above requirements are in addition to any other requirements established by the program during courses, on this website, or in the Graduate Student Book, and general requirements established by HSU Graduate Studies, or as specified in the University Catalog under Master’s Degree Requirements or Applied Anthropology MA, or as described in the Graduate Student Handbook or during MA program courses.

 - Once the above requirements are met, the student’s Thesis committee and the MA Program Coordinator will recommend the student for graduation to the Dean of Graduate Studies.
 Once the Dean is satisfied that the work meets the standards set forth by the University, the student will graduate with an MA in Applied Anthropology.